nouriach/ConfigurationProvider.Playground/README.md

 To monitor the code flow, run the app in debug mode and set breakpoints at key points of interest.
 The console logs will offer additional context.

+Once the app starts, the user can validate that the config variables have been set by hitting this endpoint: /allowedOrigins.

 ## Dev Notes 🗒️

 When building a new custom Configuration Provider, there are two main class: `IConfigurationSource` & `ConfigurationProvider` that need to be implemented.